-Graph database have many low hanging fruits for big data era.
-Using graph databases as a technical solution can promote not only the rise of new coming AI, IoT, 5G applications’ thriving, but also the reformation of old legacy systems.
+Graph databases have many low hanging fruits for use in the big data era.
+Using graph databases as a technical solution are also ideal for other emerging technologies, like AI, IoT, 5G applications, and so on.
+But they can also transform legacy systems.

-A graph database may have many different infrastructure implementation but they all support graph modeling which interconnect different components with their associations.
-As we discussed before, such change in data modeling will be an extremely simple and straightforward solution for many daily system scenario with much faster throughput and lesser DevOps requirement.
+A graph database may have many different infrastructure implementations but they all support graph modeling which interconnect different components with their associations.
+As mentioned, such a sea of change in data modeling will be an extremely simple and straightforward solution for many daily system scenarios.
+They will also offer much faster throughput and lesser DevOps requirements.

 An Overview Of Neo4j And The Property Graph Model Berkeley, CS294, Nov 2015 https://people.eecs.berkeley.edu/~istoica/classes/cs294/15/notes/21-neo4j.pdf

 Graphs / Networks Basics, how to build & store graphs, laws, etc. Centrality, and algorithms you should know Duen Horng (Polo) Chau(Georgia tech)

 Graph databases, 2nd Edition: New opportunities for Connected Data

 R. Nishtala, H. Fugal, S. Grimm, M. Kwiatkowski, H. Lee, H. C.Li, R. McElroy, M. Paleczny, D. Peek, P. Saab, D. Stafford, T. Tung, and V. Venkataramani.
 Scaling Memcache at Facebook.
 In Proceedings of the 10th USENIX conference on Networked Systems Design and Implementation, NSDI, 2013.